 13. Align Left

 15. Align Right

-18. Insert Read More Tag.
-Click this menu button to insert a “read more” link wherever you have placed the cursor.
-Content added to a post prior to the insertion of this tag displays when published, but content added to the post after this tag only displays to site visitors once they click the “read more” link …
+18. ’Read More’ Tag.
+Click this icon to insert a “read more” link into the content wherever you have placed the cursor.
+Text added to a post prior to inserting this tag displays when published, but anything added to the post after this tag only displays to site visitors once they click the “read more” link …

 (’Read More’ Tag)